mirracalisnao/cmcalisnao/README.md

 I really love to travel despite the fact that I have a motion sickness.

-                🙏My expectation in this Class
+                🙏 My expectation in this Class

 I expect that this class will help me to sharpen my skills and knowledge about computer graphics, as well as help me to learn new things.

-           👌KEEP IN TOUCH THROUGH MY SOCIAL MEDIA ACCOUNTS:
+            👌 KEEP IN TOUCH THROUGH MY SOCIAL MEDIA ACCOUNTS:

 Facebook: [Cherry Mirra Calisnao](https://www.facebook.com/meenonose)